-canner.
-We also have the supplies and equipment to grind our own meat.
+We have the supplies and equipment to grind our own meat.

-If you don't have this equipment you can have your meat processor cut or grind your meat to your preferences.
+If you don't have this equipment, you can take your meat to a processor and have them cut or grind the meat to your preferences.

-The first time I tried canning venison I could not believe it was so easy.
-I thought surely there was something I am missing.
+The first time I tried canning venison, I could not believe it was so easy.
+I thought surely there was something I was missing.

-Any meat must always be processed in a pressure canner.
+Remember, any meat (including ground venison) must always be processed in a pressure canner.